Léo Condé: Career

 Condé left CRB on 13 June 2017, and took over Botafogo-SP on 9 October.
 He led the club to a promotion to the second division in 2018, but was sacked on 16 February 2019 after a poor start in the year's Campeonato Paulista.

 On 26 March 2019, Condé was confirmed as head coach of Paysandu, but left on a mutual agreement on 27 May.
 He agreed to become São Bento's head coach on 25 November, being sacked on 25 February 2020 after six winless matches.

 On 12 March 2020, Condé was announced back at Sampaio Corrêa for his second spell.
 He won the Campeonato Maranhense and led the club to their best finish in the Série B since 2006, before departing on 30 January 2021; hours later, he was announced at Novorizontino.

 Condé was sacked from Tigre on 6 February 2022, after a poor start in the Paulistão.
 He returned to Sampaio on 21 March, leaving on 17 November.

 On 7 February 2023, Condé became the new head coach of Vitória.
 He led the club to their first-ever national title, winning the 2023 Série B and achieving a top-tier promotion.

 Despite winning the 2024 Campeonato Baiano, Condé was sacked from Vitória on 14 May of that year, after a poor start in the 2024 Série A. On 27 June, he returned to the second division after being named at the helm of Ceará.

+Condé led Vozão to a promotion to the top tier, and won the 2025 Campeonato Cearense with the club.
+On 10 December 2025, after suffering immediate relegation, he left.

+On 5 March 2026, Condé was announced as head coach of Remo also in the top tier.
+On 15 September, with the club seriously threatened with relegation, he was sacked.